Merit Badge Counselors

-- You must be current with YPT in order to work with Scouts.
-The council and district may track this requirement, but it is your responsibility to remain current.
+You must be current with YPT in order to work with Scouts.
+The council and district may track this requirement, but it is your responsibility to remain current (per council policy that it will not expire during the registered year).
 Failure to keep up to date on YPT will result in being dropped from the MBC list.
 If an MBC is dropped from the council/district MBC list, the dropped counselor will need to re-register as a new counselor in order to serve again in that role.

 Useful Links for Merit Badge Counselors